Benedict-Ik/JwtAuthenticationWithRefreshToken/README.md

 - Modified the `"Password"` value.

 ## Verifying Classes in Models Folder
-- Verified the existenceof the below classes in our `Models` folder:
+- Verified the existence of the below classes in our `Models` folder:

 ```C#
 public class JwtSettings